mattbrictson/mattbrictson/README.md

 ### 🪴 Maintenance

-I also serve as a core contributor and maintainer for the following projects:
+I also serve as a core contributor and maintainer for the following Ruby projects:

 - [capistrano](https://github.com/capistrano/capistrano)
 - [capistrano/rails](https://github.com/capistrano/rails)